Acupuncture and Integrative Medicine

 A fiber optic instrument is used to visualize and take small tissue samples of the stomach, small & large intestine, bladder, nasal cavity and respiratory system.
 The word "endoscopy" denotes the use of fiberoptic instruments to investigate and possibly biopsy certain body cavities.
 It is a "noninvasive" procedure which means no surgical incisions are required.
 For the patient, this means a short anesthetic period with a rapid recovery.
 All endoscopies in small animals require full anesthesia, and therefore may require pre-anesthetic evaluations such as blood tests, radiographs (xrays), and/or ultrasound.
 Endoscopies are usually considered among the low-risk procedures in veterinary medicine.
 For more detailed information about gastroscopy, bronchoscopy, rhinoscopy, colonoscopy, cystoscopy, and patient preparation, please go to the Library section.

 Hyperthyroidism is a common medical condition affecting cats generally over six years of age.
 The condition results in most cases from a benign tumor of the thyroid gland, which results in excess thyroid hormone secretion.
 Hyperthyroidism is a progressive but highly treatable illness.
 Read more information about Hyperthyroidism and Radioiodine Treatment in our online library.

-Moxie - a cat treated for hyperthyroidism at Portland Veterinary Specialists.
+Moxie - a cat treated here for hyperthyroidism.

 Internists specialize in the diagnosis and treatment of complex problems of the respiratory, gastrointestinal, hepatic (liver), renal (kidney), endocrine, hematologic, cardiac and neurologic systems.
 Our internal medicine team works closely with your veterinarian in managing your pet's problems and establishing a specific diagnosis, especially in cases where the signs are vague or perplexing.
 Internists deal with a variety of clinical signs including loss of appetite, weight loss, fever, anemia, vomiting, diarrhea, coughing, and seizures.
 Specialized diagnostic tools such as endoscopy allows noninvasive diagnostic capabilities.